Protected trees and woodlands

 A Felling Licence may be required when felling a number of trees, even where they are not otherwise protected.
 It is a criminal offence to fell licensable trees without having first obtained a licence from the Forestry Commission.

-Is Doncaster Council responsible for looking after protected trees?
+Is City of Doncaster Council responsible for looking after protected trees?

 No. The owner remains responsible for the trees, their condition and any damage they may cause but we offer free advice on their management.